fakuivan/bedrock-unz/README.md

 * Tried overwritting a copy of the db and it appeared to work, but you'd need the original db
 * Cloning in reverse, will it give the same results?: same results
 * Grab an empty db created by us, then a purge one created by bedrock and compare

+Update:

+I've confirmed that amulet's leveldb python package can read the bedrock database and create a new one without issues.
+I also implemented a dump command, that exports the db contents to a python dict, it seems that the keys are truncated.
+The same amount of keys exist in the dump compared to the db using amulet, but the contents are not the same.

+We could try the following:

+* Create a small db with amulet, with and without compression
+* Try to read long and short key/values, see if they get truncated
+* Add entries to the DB from this program, confirm that we can read it using amulet